fpagliughi/sockpp/README.md

 The library currently supports: IPv4 and IPv6 on Linux, Mac, and Windows.
 Other *nix and POSIX systems should work with little or no modification.

 Unix-Domain Sockets are available on *nix systems that have an OS implementation for them.
+There's experimental support for them on recent versions of Windows, although only UNIX stream sockets are supported on that platform.

 Experimental support for secure sockets using either the OpenSSL or MbedTLS libraries was started with basic coverage.
 This will continue to be expanded in the near future.